corda/corda/docs/source/tutorial.rst

 .. note:: Crafting methods should ideally be written to compose with each other, that is, they should take a ``PartialTransaction`` as an argument instead of returning one, unless you are sure it doesn't make sense to combine this type of transaction with others.
-In this case, issuing CP at the same time as doing other things would just introduce complexity that isn't likely to be worth it, so we return a fresh object each time.
+In this case, issuing CP at the same time as doing other things would just introduce complexity that isn't likely to be worth it, so we return a fresh object each time: instead, an issuer should issue the CP (starting out owned by themselves), and then sell it in a separate transaction.

 The function we define creates a ``CommercialPaper.State`` object that mostly just uses the arguments we were given, but it fills out the owner field of the state to be the same public key as the issuing institution.
 If the caller wants to issue CP onto the ledger that's immediately owned by someone else, they'll have to create the state themselves.

 The returned partial transaction has a ``WireCommand`` object as a parameter.
-This is just a container for any object that implements the ``Command`` interface, along with a key that is expected to sign this transaction.
+This is a container for any object that implements the ``Command`` interface, along with a key that is expected to sign this transaction.
 In this case, issuance requires that the issuing institution sign, so we put the key of the institution there.